Johan Bolmsjö's GNU Emacs Configuration

 mkdir -p ~/.fonts cp ~/.emacs.d/fonts/gofont/*.ttf ~/.fonts

-with your preferred fonts and default size.
+Update ~/.emacs.d/fonts.el with your preferred fonts and default size.

-1.4.5.
+1.4.4.
 Custom Variables

-Variables that may need customization (such as file paths) are stored in ~/.emacs.d/custom.el
+Variables that may need customization (such as file paths) are stored in ~/.emacs.d/custom.el.

 2. Quick Guides